Ocean: Types of ocean currents

-An ocean current is a continuous, directed movement of seawater generated by a number of forces acting upon the water, including wind, the Coriolis effect, temperature and salinity differences.
-Ocean currents are primarily horizontal water movements.
-They have different origins, such as tides for tidal currents, or wind and waves for surface currents.
+An ocean current is a continuous, directed flow of seawater caused by several forces acting upon the water.
+These include wind, the Coriolis effect, temperature and salinity differences.
+Ocean currents are primarily horizontal water movements that have different origins such as tides for tidal currents, or wind and waves for surface currents.

 Tidal currents are in phase with the tide, hence are quasiperiodic; associated with the influence of the moon and sun pull on the ocean water.
 Tidal currents may form various complex patterns in certain places, most notably around headlands.
 Non-periodic or non-tidal currents are created by the action of winds and changes in density of water.
 In littoral zones, breaking waves are so intense and the depth measurement so low, that maritime currents reach often 1 to 2 knots.

 The wind and waves create surface currents (designated as "drift currents").
 These currents can decompose in one quasi-permanent current (which varies within the hourly scale) and one movement of Stokes drift under the effect of rapid waves movement (which vary on timescales of a couple of seconds).
 The quasi-permanent current is accelerated by the breaking of waves, and in a lesser governing effect, by the friction of the wind on the surface.

 This acceleration of the current takes place in the direction of waves and dominant wind.
 Accordingly, when the ocean depth increases, the rotation of the earth changes the direction of currents in proportion with the increase of depth, while friction lowers their speed.
 At a certain ocean depth, the current changes direction and is seen inverted in the opposite direction with current speed becoming null: known as the Ekman spiral.
 The influence of these currents is mainly experienced at the mixed layer of the ocean surface, often from 400 to 800 meters of maximum depth.
 These currents can considerably change and are dependent on the yearly seasons.
 If the mixed layer is less thick (10 to 20 meters), the quasi-permanent current at the surface can adopt quite a different direction in relation to the direction of the wind.
 In this case, the water column becomes virtually homogeneous above the thermocline.

 The wind blowing on the ocean surface will set the water in motion.
 The global pattern of winds (also called atmospheric circulation) creates a global pattern of ocean currents.
 These are driven not only by the wind but also by the effect of the circulation of the earth (coriolis force).
-Theses major ocean currents include the Gulf Stream, Kuroshio current, Agulhas current and Antarctic Circumpolar Current.
-The Antarctic Circumpolar Current encircles Antarctica and influences the area's climate as well as connecting currents in several oceans.
+These major ocean currents include the Gulf Stream, Kuroshio Current, Agulhas Current and Antarctic Circumpolar Current.
+The Antarctic Circumpolar Current encircles Antarctica and influences the area's climate, connecting currents in several oceans.